 1) The first major features you encounter are 2 large pinnacles.
 Traverse the first one, which is called Pinnochio Pinnacle, on its west side.
 Go on the east side of the second higher one, named Bonney's Pinnacle.

 2) On the far side of Bonney's (south), you'll see a notch that's been formed by the erosion of a small dike.
 Climb up out of the notch, (easy) and head towards a ledge that leads around on the left side of the ridge.
-Traverse along on the ledge for approximately 50 feet before heading to the right on another ledge for about 60 feet to a cave-like notch (room) in the ridge.
+Traverse along on the ledge for approximately 50 feet until it ends, passing one smaller ledge that heads to the right, before heading to the right on another larger ledge for about 60 feet to a cave-like notch (room) in the ridge.

-3) The easiest way out of the so-called room is to descend a few feet to some ledges below and to the right.
-Then traverse to the west (right) along these ledges into the left edge of the northwest gully.
+3) The easiest way out of the so-called room is to descend a few feet to some ledges below and to the east.
+Then traverse to the west (right) along these ledges into the gully, which you follow up and around the crest of the north ridge until you are near the left edge of the northwest gully.

-4) Stay on the right side of the north ridge and in or near the northwest gully.
-Finally turn left (east) and carefully ascend the crumbling slope of the Black Dike to the sharp notch at the top.
+4) Stay on the right side of the north ridge and in or near the northwest gully, following the path of least resistance up until you are in the Blake Dike.
+Turn left (east) and carefully ascend the crumbling slope of the Black Dike to the sharp notch at the top.
 In late 9/86, JHMG, Mark Whiton and I had to kick steps.
 A storm the night before laid down about 4 inches of snow and caused verglas to form on the upper 1000 feet of the Grand.
 Therefore, this climb became our objective.
 In the winter-like conditions, climbing out of the notch was the crux for us.
 Mark started high and led through a 5.8 move.
-Down a little and to the right it's supposed to be only 5.5?
+Down a little and to the right you can climb out of the notch on 5.5 broken rock.

 Most probably downclimb the Southwest Couloir.
 We traversed back north along the east side of the main summit block -- great view of the whole south side of the Grand -- where a gap allows you to head left (west) back over to the top of the black dike notch.
 We rapped from there into the dike notch and retraced the North Ridge route back to the Lower Saddle.